CarolinaKowalczuk/CarolinaKowalczuk/README.md

 - 🎓 Computer Science Student
 - 🖥️ Passionate about programming and software development
 - 🌐 Explorer of new technologies and methodologies
-- 📚 Always seeking to learn and grow professionally